 Readers follow this blossoming friendship as both Bear and Bertie make a “terrible discovery”, one that will have an impact on the society’s impromptu holiday to the seaside.
-With a seemingly obvious plot, the joy here is in the journey – the anticipation from the reader, and the amusing way that Colombet portrays the inevitable danger and subsequent rescue.
-As we reach the book’s close, the reader is able to note the society’s changed perceptions of outsiders, resulting in a more welcoming society which has a relaxed set of rules:
+With a seemingly obvious plot, the joy here is in the journey – the anticipation from the reader and the amusing way that Colombet portrays the inevitable danger and subsequent rescue.
+As we reach the book’s close, the reader can note the society’s changed perceptions of outsiders, resulting in a more welcoming society which has a relaxed set of rules:

 “The society is still distinguished in practically every way – except now they’re all distinguished a little bit… differently.”

 A text that celebrates diversity and difference, I can see this being a book that has a wide-ranging appeal to audiences in both Key Stage 1 and 2.
 With illustrations that recall the pugs in Philip Reeve and Sarah McIntyre’s Pugs of the Frozen North, there is plenty of scope to move children beyond the book – perhaps creating their own distinguished lemming and participating in rich discussion surrounding society and the rules that it imposes on its members.
 My only gripe is that the outsider to this society has to save its inhabitants to finally be accepted.
 While this is unlikely to be pondered as deeply by all young readers, I can’t help feeling that the message is somewhat tainted.